Startup Cents: Planning For Your First Year Of Legal Fees

 Continuing, most companies will need the following in their first year:

-Raising capital is a different animal, but we typically quote clients $5k – $10k for an initial safe or convertible note fund.
+Raising capital is a different animal, but we typically quote clients $5k – $10k for an initial safe or convertible note round.

 Of course every situation is different, but hopefully this will provide some guidelines as you forecast your year one legal budget.